tarneaux/timelapse-rpi/README.md

 # timelapse-rpi
-## A PyQt5 gui for pi camera timelapse
+## A tkinter gui for pi camera timelapse

-Just run main.py with python3 installed!
+Timelapse-rpi is a tiny, user-friendly interface for making a timelapse with the raspberry pi and his camera.